The Prosecco Wine Guide

 COMPARE Get more info on Champagne vs. Prosecco.

 Most Prosecco wines are produced in a dry, brut style.
-However, due to the grapes’ fruity flavors of green apple, honeydew melon, pear, and honeysuckle, it usually seems sweeter than it is.
-Even though brut is the most popular sweetness level of Prosecco sold in the market today, you can find styles that are sweeter if you seek them out.
-Here is how Prosecco is labeled for sweetness:
+However, due to the grapes’ fruity flavors of green apple, honeydew melon, pear, and honeysuckle, they usually seem sweeter than they are.

 • Brut 0–12 g/L RS (residual sugar) – Up to a half gram of sugar per glass